Skip to content

 Jamaica flagJamaica

-Tipping is expected.
-Leave 10-18% in restaurants; 10-15% may be included.
+Tipping is expected in Jamaica.
+Leave 10-15% in restaurants, and check the bill because a 10-15% gratuity may already be included.

 Tipping expected